dashpay/docs/features.rst

 have not resulted in the level of centralization present in Bitcoin.

-X11 is the name of the chained proof-of-work (**PoW**) algorithm that was introduced in Dash (launched January 2014 as “Xcoin”).
-It was partially inspired by the chained-hashing approach of Quark, adding further “depth” and complexity by increasing the number of hashes, yet it differs from Quark in that the rounds of hashes are determined *a priori* instead of having some hashes being randomly picked.
+X11 is the name of the chained proof-of-work (**PoW**) algorithm that was introduced in Dash (launched January 2014 as "Xcoin").
+It was partially inspired by the chained-hashing approach of Quark, adding further "depth" and complexity by increasing the number of hashes, yet it differs from Quark in that the rounds of hashes are determined *a priori* instead of having some hashes being randomly picked.